 Most Polluted Cities in Saint Vincent and the Grenadines

-The most polluted city in Saint Vincent and the Grenadines is E. T. Joshua Airport (AQI 37), followed by Argyle International Airport (AQI 37), Calliaqua (AQI 37).
-Currently, 0 out of 10 monitored cities in Saint Vincent and the Grenadines report unhealthy air quality with an AQI above 100.
+The most polluted city in Saint Vincent and the Grenadines is Byera Village (AQI 51), followed by Calliaqua (AQI 51), Georgetown (AQI 51).
+Currently, 0 out of 5 monitored cities in Saint Vincent and the Grenadines report unhealthy air quality with an AQI above 100.

 Saint Vincent and the Grenadines